First Aid Requirements in the Workplace:

 Every workplace (whether it has only one employee or more) is required to have someone trained in First Aid and onsite.
 Durham First Aid Inc. suggests you have multiple people trained, to ensure that someone is there to cover breaks, vacation, sick days etc.As per WSIB there is no required ratio of trained first aiders to total employees under Regulation 1101.
 Workplaces must have at least one person on site at all times who has a valid first aid certificate (according to the number of people working per shift).
 A first aider should be able to reach an injured person within two minutes.

-Emergency First Aid in Ontario cannot be recertified, the full Certification course (6.5-8 hours) must be taken again.
 Your CPR is recertified with your First Aid Certification, and will be valid for another three years (Levels A & C).
-For Health Care Providers that hold a BLS (Health Care Provider) CPR certification are required to train annually.
-If you have taken a Standard or an Emergency First Aid and CPR/AED Level BLS course, you will have received 2 certifications one for First Aid and CPR/AED Level C valid for three years, and your BLS valid for only 1 year.
-You can recertify just the CPR – BLS with no first aid component in a condensed 2-2.5 hour course)
+Health Care Providers that hold a BLS (Health Care Provider) CPR certification are required to train annually.
+If you have taken a Standard or an Emergency First Aid (Basic First Aid) and CPR/AED Level A and CPR/AED Level BLS course, you will have received 2 certifications one for First Aid and CPR/AED Level C valid for three years, and your BLS valid for only 1 year.
+You can recertify just the CPR/AED Recertification (Levels C, BLS/HCP) with no first aid component in a condensed 2.5 – 4 hour course).

 We understand, call us at 905-240-0092 or email info@durhamfirstaid.com and we can help you out.